Atrial fibrillation: supporting heart health by addressing root causes

 Most people who develop atrial fibrillation will also have other factors that contribute to the development of cardiovascular and cardiometabolic disease, so it is important that these factors are addressed as part of a comprehensive prevention or management strategy.

-What atrial fibrillation feels like
+What does atrial fibrillation feel like?

-What causes atrial fibrillation of the heart?
+What causes atrial fibrillation?

 Can caffeine cause atrial fibrillation?